ptsteadman/notebook/essays/gray-man-style.md

 SurvivialThinkTank.com defines a gray man as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3] Gray man is a concept developed by socially-conscious survivalists who don't want their identity to become a liability.
-Promoters of gray man style think that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
+[3] Promoters of gray man are socially-conscious survivalists who think that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.

-You probably know what a "bug out bag" is.
-The New York Times recently wrote a piece about the bug out bags available on Amazon and other online vendors.
-[25] Many of these include military features like MOLLE panels, hydration bladders, and camouflage.
-From the perspective of the gray man, this type of tactical bag is a very poor bag to be wearing when shit hits the fan (SHTF).
-In the words of one theorist, tactical items are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4], and make the wearer recognizable as a survivalist, or at least a person likely to have supplies.
-The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' and accommodate rapid drawing of firearms and armor plating.
-Another gray man theorist suggests using a seemingly beat-up old golf bag to wheel around rifles and supplies.
+Most of the "bug out bags" for sale on Amazon include military features like MOLLE panels, hydration bladders, and camouflage.
+[25] From the perspective of the gray man, this type of tactical bag is a very poor thing to be carrying when shit hits the fan (SHTF).
+In the words of one theorist, tactical items are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4], and make the wearer recognizable as a survivalist, or at least a person with supplies.
+The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while also allowing for rapid firearm draws and armor plating.
+If you're not interested in supporting the survival industry proper, another gray man theorist suggests using a seemingly beat-up old golf bag to wheel around rifles and supplies.
 [9]

 SurvivalThinkTank expands the idea of the gray man to a context-dependent "directive" broken up into four phases.
-Each of the four phases corresponds to a level of societal breakdown, from present-day small town America (Phase 0) to a full-on "road warrior" situation (Phase 3).
+Each of the four phases corresponds to a general level of societal breakdown, from present-day small town America (Phase
+0) to a full-on "road warrior" situation (Phase 3).
 For SurvivalThinkTank, the key tradeoff for the gray man is between Stealth and Firepower/Kit.

 ![http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif](http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif)

-The transition from Phase 0 to Phase 3 is assumed to be inevitable, and also assumes that as society collapses, carrying weapons and supplies become less unusual, and thus more acceptable to the gray man.
-But, because chaos often emerges rapidly (SurvialThinkTank tellingly uses the example of "racially-motivated flash mobs" [2]), gray man style is often transformable in some way, to enable transitions between different balances of stealth and kit in evolving situations.
+The article assumes that as society inevitably progresses from Phase 0 to Phase 3, carrying weapons and supplies become less unusual, and thus more acceptable to the gray man.
+But, because chaos often emerges rapidly (SurvialThinkTank tellingly uses the example of "racially-motivated flash mobs" [2]), gray man clothing and gear is often transformable in some way, to enable transitions between different balances of stealth and kit in evolving situations.

 The gray man concept seems to have been developed in reaction to a perceived threat of "survivalist hate".
-A survival course taught by an individual known as Selco bases his theory of survivalist hate on his experience in the Balkan war, where he saw many well-prepared people attempt to help their neighbors by giving away supplies.
+A individual known as Selco bases his theory of survivalist hate on his experience in the Balkan war, where he saw many well-prepared people attempt to help their neighbors by giving away supplies.
 Just weeks later, these generous individuals were rewarded by being robbed or even murdered.
 Selco says that the thieves justified their actions with the notion that well-prepared individuals were somehow guilty of anticipating or catalyzing the conflict.
-A reviewer of Selco's course simply asks readers to think back to high school, where those who "were prepared for the test were called nerds" and hated for it.
+A reviewer of Selco's survival course simply asks readers to think back to high school, where those who "were prepared for the test were called nerds" and hated for it.
 [16]

-Gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario, and those who attract less attention would be more likely to survive.
+Gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario: those who attract less attention will be more likely to survive.
+This is echoed in military use of the gray man term, where POWs and trainees are encouraged to be the gray man in order to survive.
+[27]

 Selco emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and